Adrenocrom/nvim-init/README.md

 ### maven.config

+This config is only needed if you need to setup special maven configs.
+Like a diferent settings.xml

     // cd <workspace>
     // mkdir .mvn  && cd.mvn && touch maven.config
     // inside maven config put settings you would append to mvn